SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"readonly"``
     mandatory boolean value.
-Indication if this parameter may be changed by an ECS, or not
+    Indicates whether this parameter may be changed by an ECS, or not.

-``"datatype"``
+``"datainfo"``
     mandatory datatype of the accessible, see `Data Types`_.
     This is always a JSON-Object with a single entry mapping the name of the datatype as key to
     a JSON-object containing the datatypes properties.